-4.1.2.2 PA3-PA0 Pins
+4.3.2.2 PA3-PA0 Pins

-Programming the PIRQ bit in the mask option register to a logic one enables pins PA3-PA0 to serve as additional external interrupt sources.
-See 9.4 Mask Option Register (MOR).
+Programming the PIRQ bit in the mask option register to a logic 1 enables pins PA3-PA0 to serve as additional external interrupt sources.
+See 9.6 Mask Option Register.
 An interrupt signal on a PA3-PA0 pin latches an external interrupt request.
-After completing the current instruction, the CPU tests the following bits:
+After completing the current instruction, the CPU tests these bits:

-- The IRQ latch
+- IRQ latch

-- The IRQE bit in the IRQ status and control register
+- IRQE bit in the IRQ status and control register

-- The I bit in the condition code register.
+- I bit in the condition code register.